Ground School is not as easy as you think. The subjects are pretty hard and your course period is short which adds up to more stress.

 Principles Of Flight

 Out of all other subjects in Phase 1, POF is considered one of the toughest subjects.
-As a student, you will need a full understanding on how everything works.
-There is no mugging up for this subject.
-Mugging up means that you just memorize all the answers given in the Aviation Exam app and attempt for the test without understanding the contents.
-Therefore, I strongly suggest my fellow friends to make good use of the Oxford book.
+As a student, you will need a full understanding of how everything works.
+As a responsible cadet don’t muggup.
+Mugging up means that you just memorize all the answers given in the app and attempt for the test without understanding the contents.
+Therefore, I strongly suggest my fellow friends make good use of the Oxford book.
 This is very important as the diagrams and graphs will help you in understanding and answering the questions.
 POF is a very interesting subject as you start getting into it deeper and deeper so getting a grasp on this subject is highly recommended as this will help you in other phases.

 Utilize the Oxford book to the maximum and try to draw every diagram.